faliwang/FireNet/README.md

 ## Inference
 Download the pretrained models from [here](https://drive.google.com/file/d/1llzI6hvTwV8dvcXP1nLIkGH5l7Hg41Gn/view?usp=sharing).

 You can pick any event videos from [DAVIS](https://rpg.ifi.uzh.ch/davis_data.html) and [HDR](https://rpg.ifi.uzh.ch/E2VID.html).
 If you download from DAVIS, specify the loader type as Davis.
 If you download from HDR, specify the loader type as HDR.
+Make sure to put the events and video/images in the same folder to assure the inference works.

 To estimate reconstruction:
 ```